SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 **Return a value:** no result.

 ### onTransmitStateChanged
-The method allows to get an event listener, when video transmit state has been exchanged.
+The method allows to get the event listener, when video transmit state has been exchanged.

 **Gets a parameters list:**